MetaMask/metamask-docs/docs/guide/snaps-exports.md

 ```

 ::: warning Getting the `transactionOrigin` parameter
-the `transactionOrigin` property is only passed to `onTransaction` if `allowTransactionOrigin` is set to `true` in the `endowment:transaction-insight` permission object.
+The `transactionOrigin` property is only passed to `onTransaction` if `allowTransactionOrigin` is set to `true` in the `endowment:transaction-insight` permission object.
 See [Permissions](./snaps-permissions.html#endowment-transaction-insight) for more information.
 :::

 ### Returns